Disc Golf Weight Explained – Choosing the Best Disc Weight

 Choosing Weight for Putters and Midrange Discs

-Because the objective and putter and midrange discs is not distance but control, in most instances you should choose heavier, near max weight discs.
+Because putter and midrange discs are used for control and not distance, in most instances you should choose heavier, near max weight discs.

 Disc Golf Putter Weights